Trevin-Small/Trevin-Small/README.md

 - 👋 Hi all, I’m @Trevin-Small

-- 🔥 Checkout my latest project! https://www.werms-nfts.com/
+- 🔥 Checkout my latest project! https://www.werms-nfts.com/ (Sorry!
+The code is private.
+If you're interested in seeing it, contact me.)

 - 👀 I’m interested in almost everything STEM, software and hardware, including Programming, Robots, MCU's, 3D printing, and electronics.
 I also enjoy cooking.
      My latest interest is in Cryptocurrency, especially NFT's.